waqarabbas123/JavaScript-simple-projects/README.md

 #__JavaScript Simple Projects.

 In this repository i can make a simple project using javascript.
-In this repository daily base push one project .
+In this repository i can make a simple prohject using javascript .